apigee/apigee-edge-drupal/README.md

 # Testing

-To run the tests, some environment variables are needed.
+To run the tests, some environment variables are needed both for the script and the server.
 Creating a simple script is recommended:

 ```
 #!/bin/bash